Site icon American Oil & Gas Historical Society

 Kansas “Wind Gas” Well

-The gas that would not burn — and the professor who extracted helium from a natural gas well in 1905.
+The gas that would not burn — and the professor who in 1905 extracted helium from a natural gas well.

 Drilling for natural gas in May 1903, an exploratory well drilled by Gas, Oil and Developing Company found natural gas beneath William Greenwell’s farm near Dexter, Kansas.
 The discovery came as the company drilled into a geologic formation that produced “a howling gasser” that would not burn.

-The Gas, Oil and Developing Company well daily produced about nine million cubic feet of what turn out to be helium-rich natural gas from a depth of just 560 feet.
+The Gas, Oil and Developing Company well daily produced about nine million cubic feet of what turned out to be helium-rich natural gas from a depth of just 560 feet.
 Discovery of a natural gas field promised economic growth for the small farming town of Dexter.

 After the discovery — and envisioning a prosperous future — the Kansas community planned to advertise its natural gas field similar to towns in Indiana and Ohio.
-Abundant natural gas supplies in those states (from the Trenton Field) recently had led to a natural gas boom, bringing new pipelines and many manufacturing industries.
+Abundant natural gas supplies in those states (from the Trenton Field) led to a natural gas boom, bringing pipelines and many manufacturing industries.

 An 1886 natural gas field discovery well 100 miles southwest of Findlay, Ohio, had flowed at 12 million cubic feet per day.
 With technologies like the blow-out preventer yet to be invented, the “Great Karg Well” could not be brought under control.

 After igniting, the Ohio well’s pressurized plume burned for four months.
 It became a popular tourist attraction.
 In 1906, oilfield fire-fighting technologies were tested in Kansas by a blazing, out-of-control well in Caney (see Kansas Gas Well Fire).
+Dexter’s residents also had read newspaper accounts of their state’s potential petroleum riches since the first Kansas oil well of 1892 at Neodesha.
+An excited crowd would gather expectantly at the Gas, Oil and Developing Company well.

 The Gas That Wouldn’t Burn